Pseudoholomorphic Quilts: Invariants for surfaces with strip-like ends

 \begin{remark} \begin{enumerate} \theenumi{\arabic{enumi}} \item For any map $u:S\to M$ that satisfies the Lagrangian boundary conditions (b) and exponential convergence to the limits in (d) (and hence automatically also satisfies (c)) one constructs a linearized operator $D_u$ as in \cite{ms:jh} with a minor modification to handle the boundary conditions: For any section $\xi$ of $E_u=u^*TM$ satisfying the linearized boundary conditions in $\cF_u=\bigl((u|_I)^*TL_I\bigr)_{I\in\pi_0(\partial S)}$ set $\sigma_u(\xi)=\Phi_u(\xi)^{-1} \overline\partial_{J,K}(\exp_u(\xi))$.
 For the moduli space to be locally homeomorphic to the zero set of $\sigma_u$, we need to define the exponential map $\exp$ such that $\exp(TL_I)\subset L_I$, and $\Phi_u(\xi)$ has to be parallel transport of $(0,1)$-forms from base point $u$ to base point $\exp_u(\xi)$.
 To satisfy the first requirement we choose metrics $g_I$ on $M$ that make the Lagrangians $L_I$ totally geodesic and define the exponential map $\exp:S\times TM \to M$ by using metrics varying along $S$, equal to $g_I$ near the boundary components $I\subset\partial S$.
 Restricting to a sufficiently small neighbourhood $\U\subset TM$ of the zero section, we can rephrase this as $\exp(z,\xi)=\exp^0(\xi + Q(z,\xi))$ in terms of a standard exponential map $\exp^0:TM \to M$ using a fixed metric and a quadratic correction $Q:S\times\U \to TM$ satisfying $Q(\cdot,0)=0$ and $d Q (\cdot,0)=0$.
 In fact, the quadratic correction is explicitly given by $Q(z,\xi\in T_p M\cap\U):=(\exp_p^0)^{-1}(\exp(z,\xi)) - \xi$.
 To satisfy the second requirement we define the parallel transport $\Phi_u(\xi)$ by the usual complex linear connection constructed from Levi-Civita connections of fixed metrics, but we do parallel transport along the paths $s\mapsto \exp_{u(z)}(z,s\xi(z))=\exp^0_u(s\xi + Q(s\xi))$.
 Note that the derivative at $s=0$ of these paths still is $\xi$, independent of the quadratic correction.

 The operator $\sigma_u$ is well-defined for any $p>2$ as a map from the $W^{1,p}$-closure of $\Omega^0(S,u^* TM)$ to the $L^p$-closure of $\Omega^{0,1}(S,u^* TM)$.
 We denote by $D_u:=d\sigma_u(0)$ its derivative at zero.
 The linearized operator constructed in this way takes the same form as in \cite{ms:jh} -- it is in fact independent of the choice of quadratic correction.
 So it takes the form $D_u=D_{E_u,\cF_u}$ of a real Cauchy-Riemann operator as discussed in the linear theory above.
-When $u$ is holomorphic, the operator $D_u$ is the linearized operator of (a) -- defined independently from the choice of connection and metric. \item If the tuple of Lagrangians $(L_I)_{I\in\pi_0(\partial S)}$ is monotone in the sense of \cite{quiltfloer}, then elements ${u\in\M_S(X^-,X^+)}$ (and more generally maps $u$ as in (1)) satisfy the energy-index relation \beq 2 E_{K_S}(u) = \tau \cdot {\rm Ind}(D_u) + c(X^-,X^+) . \eeq The identity is seen by fixing one element $v_0\in\M_S(X^-,X^+)$ but interpreting it as map $v_0: S^-\to M$ defined on the surface $S^-=(S,-j)$ with reversed orientation.
+When $u$ is holomorphic, the operator $D_u$ is the linearized operator of (a) -- defined independently from the choice of connection and metric. \item If the tuple of Lagrangians $(L_I)_{I\in\pi_0(\partial S)}$ is monotone in the sense of \cite{quiltfloer}, then elements ${u\in\M_S(X^-,X^+)}$ (and more generally maps $u$ as in 1)) satisfy the area-index relation \beq 2 \tint_S u^* \omega = \tau \cdot {\rm Ind}(D_u) + c(X^-,X^+) . \eeq To prove this identity we fix one element $v_0\in\M_S(X^-,X^+)$ but view it as map $v_0: S^-\to M$ on the surface $S^-=(S,-j)$ with reversed orientation.
 Now given any $u\in\M_S(X^-,X^+)$ we glue it with $v_0$ (by reparametrization that makes them constant near the ends) to a map $w=u\#v_0$ on the compact doubled surface $S\#S^-$, in which each end of $S$ is glued to the corresponding end of $S^-$.
-Since ${K_S|_{\pd S}=0}$ and $K_S\circ u = K_S\circ v_0$ in the limit on the strip-like ends, the Hamiltonian terms for $u$ and $v_0$ cancel and we have
+Then a linear gluing theorem as in \cite[Section 3.2]{sch:coh} together with \eqref{indthm} provide